-In the 1910s and 1920s local YWCAs became a central meeting place for young working women.
+In the 1910s and 1920s local YWCAs became central meeting places for young working women.
 The Auckland branch, for example, ran lunch and thrift clubs for working girls.
 In the inter-war period the YWCA (and some unions) began organising working women’s sport on a very large scale.

 Some, like the Auckland Women’s Liberal League (formed in 1895), were linked with, or later absorbed by, a political party.
-In the 1890s it was the Liberal party; in the early 20th century it was the Labour party that attracted women concerned with employment issues.
+In the 1890s it was the Liberal Party that attracted women concerned with employment issues; in the early 20th century it was the Labour Party.

 Emily Gibson, a member of the Auckland Women’s Political League, described women’s methods when fighting for wages for apprentices as ‘pestering Mr Seddon and all his satellites on the subject, in season and out of season, and worrying the life out of MPs’.
 Having given women the vote ‘it was therefore in [Seddon’s] interest to do all in his power to keep them on his side of the fence, and well he knew it.’1

-The National Council of Women (NCW), set up in 1896, was an umbrella group to which all New Zealand women’s groups could affiliate.
-At its annual conferences work-related issues such as equal pay and equality for women teachers were regular topics of debate, and called for in resolutions.
-Its very broad base of member organisations meant the NCW was sometimes slow to act and react, but gave its decisions weight with the government.
+The National Council of Women (NCW), set up in 1896, was an umbrella organisation to which all New Zealand women’s groups could affiliate.
+At its annual conferences, work-related issues such as equal pay and equality for women teachers were regular topics of debate and resolutions.
+Its very broad base of member organisations meant the NCW was sometimes slow to act or react, but gave its decisions weight with the government.

-The New Zealand Federation of Business and Professional Women’s Clubs (BPW), set up by the YWCA in the 1930s, was concerned with women’s employment from its beginning.
-From the 1940s on the BPW became particularly concerned with equal pay, campaigning with unions and other women’s organisations.
+The New Zealand Federation of Business and Professional Women’s Clubs (BPW), set up by the YWCA in the 1930s, was concerned with women’s employment from the beginning.
+From the 1940s, the BPW became particularly concerned with equal pay, campaigning alongside unions and other women’s organisations.

 From the 1920s and into the depression of the 1930s unemployment grew, among both men and women.
 In the 1920s unemployed women received no government assistance.
 Although women were required to pay unemployment tax from 1931, they were not entitled to unemployment benefits and received almost no government support.